 This desert destination reopened on April 1, and will have three special exhibitions up at reopening.
 The separate Architecture and Design Center will not reopen until September.

 Car enthusiasts were able to start returning to the Petersen on March 25.
 Tickets are required and are available online now, with free tickets offered to health care and emergency service workers.
 On display will be nine exhibits, including ones dedicated to electric cars and to vehicles specialized for extreme environments.

 On April 6, the Skirball opened “Noah’s Outdoor Explorers: A Family Experience for Members,” a members-only outdoor exhibition.
 Tickets will be available to members for timed entries.
-Indoor operations of the museum will open on May 15, and will launch with a new exhibition, Ai Weiwei: Trace.
+Indoor operations at the museum reopened on May 15, and launching with a new exhibition, Ai Weiwei: Trace.

-Travel Town Museum at Griffith Park will open for visitors on weekends starting April 17.
-While closed, staff and volunteers of the Travel Town Museum Foundation have been hard at work restoring several of the museum’s historic trains.
+Travel Town Museum at Griffith Park opened to visitors on weekends starting April 17.
+While the museum was closed, staff and volunteers of the Travel Town Museum Foundation have been hard at work restoring several of the museum’s historic trains.

-The Wende Museum, which specializes in art and artifacts of the Cold War and Eastern Bloc, will reopen on May 1.
+The Wende Museum, which specializes in art and artifacts of the Cold War and Eastern Bloc, reopened on May 1.
 The date holds double significance as May Day celebrations were a major tradition of the region.
 Reservations are required.

-Aeronautics-focused Western Museum of Flight in Torrance will reopen starting April 17.
+Aeronautics-focused Western Museum of Flight in Torrance reopened starting April 17.
 The museum has a large collection of historical aircrafts and related artifacts.